horaceg/blog/content/posts/static-blog.md

 With this setup, I had everything I was looking for:
 - A single binary: no dependencies
+- Blazingly fast
 - [$\KaTeX$](https://katex.org/) support
 - A good search UI & UX
 - Image processing built-in
 - A nice theme
 - [Bulma](https://bulma.io) CSS, easy for the CSS newbie that I am

 So i just went for it on a whim.
 It took me three hours to write my first post, set the dev environment up and deploying it to [Cloudflare Pages](https://developers.cloudflare.com/pages/).
+I even have web anayltics for free, _without additional javascript_[^ga-js]: no cookies, yay!

 Overall I am very happy with the experience so far.
 The website could be leaner and faster, but I believe it is fast enough.
 For now.
 And it's free (as in beer).